 A developing, landlocked country situated in South Asia, this country is an epitome of natural beauty and geographical variation.
 A trekker’s paradise and a thrill seekers dream come true; Nepal is a country with a bustling, warm and welcoming population of people, thriving to develop the country with income generated significantly through tourism.
 Nepal is a curtain of colorful prayer flags and the land of golden temples.
 Charming hill villages, jungle wildlife, high peaks are the primary attributes of this country.

-What are the 10 reasons you must visit Nepal in 2018?
-Is it just it’s beauty?
+What are the 10 reasons you must visit Nepal in 2020?
+Is it just it’s a beauty?
 Is it because it hosts 8 of the 10 highest peaks in the world, or is it because it is the land of the highest mountain in the world Mount Everest?
 Is it because of the humungous number of cultures and traditions followed in Nepal or because of the thousands of species of flora and fauna found across the country?
-There are a million reasons to visit this paradise, but we have jotted down the 10 reason you must visit Nepal in 2018.
+There are a million reasons to visit this paradise, but we have jotted down the 10 reasons you must visit Nepal in 2020.

 - Birthplace of Gautam Buddha